Ingeborg (?)1

 He was born in 1925.1 Willard married Florence Verch.2

-Willard W Hartwig was buried at Zion Lutheran Cemetery, Augsburg, Grattan Twp., Renfrew County, Ontario, Canada.1
+Willard W Hartwig was buried at Zion Augsburg / Zion Lutheran Old Cemetery, Augsburg, Grattan Twp., Renfrew County, Ontario Canada.1

 Willard W Hartwig died in 1974.1